Last Updated on April 27, 2022 by Res Marty

 When going out for a hike or a trek, navigation is of the utmost importance.
 Nature is very alluring, and when admiring its beauty, we sometimes go off track or wander into an unknown path.
-This is where Handheld GPS comes into play.
+This is where usually a gps device comes into play.
 They not only allow us to return to our trail and not get lost but can also help chart an efficient path and record tracks, among many other things.
-In this buyers’ guide, we will show you the 11 best handheld GPS for hikers in 2021 so you can go out, have an adventure, and return home safely.
+In this buyers’ guide, we will show you the 11 best handheld GPS for hikers in 2022 so you can go out, have an adventure, and return home safely.

 Important Points To Consider: